What’s the challenge?

 How is climate change impacting on the UK?
 And how are we adapting?

-The Royal Geographical Society (with IBG) held a panel discussion on 10 November 2015 to discuss the issue.
+The Royal Geographical Society (with IBG) also held a panel discussion on 10 November 2015 to discuss the issue.

 Roger Harrabin, BBC Environment and Energy analyst

 Roger Harrabin has broadcast on environmental issues since the 1980s and has won many awards in print, TV and radio.
 In September 2010 he presented Uncertain Climate, a highly-praised two-part documentary on Radio 4, which examined media depictions of climate change.
 Later that year he completed a documentary outlining the difficulties faced by organisers and delegates at the 2009 United Nations Climate Change Conference in Copenhagen.
+Roger has more recently, in November 2016, chaired a 21CC Policy Forum focusing on ‘Achieving sustainable flood-risk management in the UK’.

 Professor Frans Berkhout, Executive Dean, Faculty of Social Science & Public Policy and Professor of Environment, Society and Climate, King’s College London